SoftUni/Programming-Basics-Book-JS-EN/chapter-07-complex-loops.md

 ## Exercises with loops

-In this chapter we got familiar with a few new types of loops that can perform repetitions with more complex trogramming logic.
+In this chapter we got familiar with a few new types of loops that can perform repetitions with more complex programming logic.
 Let's solve a few practical problems using these new constructs.

 ### Problem: Fibonacci Numbers